Chapter 1: No jewel of mankind would ever make me

 The kiss she had waited for was not gentle.
 It was an invasion of mulled berries, her name still vibrating on his tongue.
 His hips ground against hers, hands roaming their avaricious paths and making up for lost time.

-The pulse thudded between her thighs as his thumbs teased her nipples.
-His touch traversed toward her center, trailing across her hip.
+A newfound pulse thudded between her thighs as his thumbs teased the peaks of her breasts.
+Her knees almost gave way when his touch trailed back across her hip.
 He was so close to touching what she could not let him.

-The pads of his fingertips were soft and slow when they glided over her center.
-Marian muffled a pant as his finger dipped and swirled around her entrance, priming with her own wetness.
+The press of his fingertips was rough and hot against her folds.
+Marian muffled a pant as a finger circled her entrance, priming with her own wetness.
 She could not imagine how it would feel to have something inside her.

 He lifted her with a determined groan, backing her against the wall.
 She buried her face into his chest as his hand plunged down again to stroke her sex.
 His leather steamed, dampening with her sudden cry as his thumb dragged the glaze of her upward.
-She gasped haltingly as his thumb flicked over that place she'd found in the dark and feared; where she'd always wanted Robin to rub with his weight on her, in the grass.
+She gasped haltingly as he flicked so close to that place she'd found in the dark and feared; where she'd always wanted Robin to rub with his weight on her, in the grass.
 There had never been enough time.

 She writhed under him, frustrated as he fueled her impatience, tracing that slickness around but not over that tiny center.
-It was as if he wanted it to ache and scream for him.
 Dots of color were floating, her breath suspended for more.

 “You want me,” he purred.

-Her arching spine went rod-straight.
+Her arching spine went pole-straight.
 The moment was broken.

 She waited for the lie.